gevulotnetwork/taiko-demo/GEVULOT.md

 ```
 ### 3.2 View the transaction tree

 Now, print out the transaction tree using the `print-tx-tree` action and the txhash you got back from the `exec` call.
+The tree will eventually contain leaves, from which you can read the verifier results.

 ```
 ./target/release/gevulot-cli --jsonurl http://api.devnet.gevulot.com:9944 print-tx-tree e462679e6d3345d76005ee42301e01065db688e080c10adb2648ad645c77d1a5

 ```
-In the case of this prover, it can typically take 6-7 minutes.
-Until then, no tree will be found
+In the case of The Taiko prover, it can take 6-7 minutes for a proof to complete.
+Until then, no tree will be found:

 ```
 An error while fetching transaction tree: RPC response error:not found: no root tx found for e462679e6d3345d76005ee42301e01065db688e080c10adb2648ad645c77d1a5